jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

 * Can be partitioned into multiple Virtual Interfaces
 #### AWS VPN CloudHub
 * Direct connection to VPC for Branch offices
+### VPC Exam Tips
+* Think of a VPC as a logical datacenter in AWS
+* Consists of IGWs (or Virtual Privae Gateways), Route Tables, Network Access Control Lists, Subnets and Security Groups
+* 1 Subnet = 1 Availability Zone
+* Security Groups are Stateful; Network Access Control Lists are Stateless
+* NO TRANSITIVE PEERING
+* NAT Instances:
+    * When creating a NAT instance, disable source/destination check on the instance
+    * NAT instances must be in a public subnet
+    * There must be a route out of the private subnet to the NAT instance, in order for this to work
+    * The amount of traffic that NAT instances can support depends on the instance size.
+If you are bottlenecking, increase the instance size
+    * You can create high availability using Autoscaling Groups, multiple subnets in different AZs, and a script to automate failover
+    * Behind a Security Group
+* NAT Gateways:
+    * Preferred by the enterprise
+    * Scale automatically up to 10Gbps
+    * No need to patch
+    * Not associated with security groups
+    * Automatically assigned a public ip address
+    * Remember to update your route tables
+    * No need to disable Source/Destination Checks
+* Flow Logs
+    * You cannot enable flow logs for VPCs that are peered with your VPC unless the peer VPC is in your account
+    * You cannot tag a flow log
+    * After you've created a flow log, you cannot change its configuration; for example, you can't associate a different IAM role with the flow log
+    * Not all IP traffic is monitored:
+        * Traffic generated by instances when they contact the Amazon DNS server.
+If you use your own DNS server, then all traffic to that DNS server is logged
+        * Traffic generated by  Window instance for Amazon Windos licence activation
+        * Traffic to and from 169.254.169.254 for instance metadata
+        * DHCP traffic
+        * Traffic to the reserved IP address for the default VPC router
+* NAT vs Bastions
+    * A NAT is used to provide internet traffic to EC2 instances in provate subnets
+    * A Bastion is used to securely administer EC2 instances (using SSH or RDP) in private subnets.
+They are like 'jump boxes'

 ### VPC Warnings
 * Subnets do not span over AZs
 * Update the inbound or outbound rules for your VPC Security Groups to reference Security Groups in the peered VPC